 If you make the trip from Silverton to Animas Forks, you'll be driving along a road carved out by Otto Mears.
 Mears' name is synonymous with roadbuilding and trains in Colorado's San Juan mountains.
 Without his engineering skills, much of this rough country may never have been opened up to settlers.
 He expanded the railroad grade for four miles from Eureka into Animas Forks.
 First, he built the road.
 Then he built a spur line on that road.
 His route still ferries four-wheel-drive vehicles into the highest places in the San Juans to this day.

 Then, and now, roads leading out of Animas Forks take visitors to essential points in these mountains.
 To the south is Silverton.
-To the north was Mineral Point and eventually on to Ouray or Lake City, depending on the road you choose out of Mineral Point.
-To the east is Lake City.
+To the north was Mineral Point and eventually on to Lake City or Ouray, depending on the road you choose out of Mineral Point.
+To the east is another route to Lake City.